gitops-ci-cd/.github/profile/README.md

 1. Feature Development and Pull Requests

     - Developers work in feature branches within the app repository.
-    - When a pull request (PR) is opened, a GitHub Action initiates testing and linting.
+    - When a pull request (PR) is opened, a GitHub Action initiates linting and unit testing.

 1. Automatic Preview Deployments